medvedevgroup/HowDeSBT/tutorial/README.md

 An SBT represents a set of sequencing experiments, where each experiment is a set of sequences (e.g. reads).
-The `makebf` subcommand is used to convert each experiment into a bloom filter of its kmers.
-The `cluster` and `build` subcommands convert these bloom filters into an SBT, and the `query` subcommand then uses the SBT to identify experiments likely to contain a given query sequence.
+The `makebf` subcommand is used to convert each experiment into a Bloom filter of its kmers.
+The `cluster` and `build` subcommands convert these Bloom filters into an SBT, and the `query` subcommand then uses the SBT to identify experiments likely to contain a given query sequence.

-Note that all bloom filters must have the same number of bits.
+Note that all Bloom filters must have the same number of bits.
 In step 1 we show how this setting can be estimated from the data.
 Similarly, all bloom filters must have the same k-mer size.
 Here we use K=20, which is typical in the SBT literature.